Fast Weakly Supervised Action Segmentation Using Mutual Consistency: Proposed Method

-The mutual consistency loss is a differential function of the masks $W$ and the frame-wise class probabilities $Y$.
-In turn, the masks $W$ are differentiable w.r.t. the estimated segment lengths $L$.
-This means that the gradients of the mutual consistency loss are backpropagated through all three subnetworks.
-An overview of the mutual consistency loss is shown in Figure~\ref{fig:weak_loss}.
+The mutual consistency loss \eqref{eq:mucon} is a differentiable function of the masks $w_m$ and the frame-wise class probabilities $Y$.
+Due to the definition of the differentiable mask generation, which we will describe in the following section, the masks are differentiable with respect to the estimated segment lengths $L$.
+This means that the gradients of the mutual consistency loss are backpropagated through both branches as it is required to train the network.